|

 It is important to start by setting your mechanical zero.
 This is done by sighting your rifle

 in at 100 yards, with the rear sight cranked all the way down.
-Adjust the elevation using your front sight.
+Adjust the elevation by using your front sight.
 After

 you locate the front sight elevation one time, you'll may never need to adjust it again.
 You're now ready to begin using the